 The GuildQuality Guildmaster Awards celebrate service excellence among home builders, remodelers, developers, property managers, home services contractors, and real estate professionals.
 The awards are open to all Guildmembers and GuildQuality will begin accepting applications in October.
-GuidQuality announces the award winners in March of the following year.
+GuildQuality announces the award winners in April of the following year.

 In granting awards, GuildQuality considers two primary metrics for each candidate: the percentage of customers who would recommend and the percentage of customers who responded.
 Incorporating a high response rate into the calculation enables us to confidently recognize top performing companies, however, in many cases, some companies will receive very high customer satisfaction scores but may not qualify because too few customers responded to a survey.